space-bacon/SignSystems/README.md

 ## Overview

 This project categorizes a given keyword, phrase, or PDF into various sign systems and subcategories to analyze the influence of each sign system.
 Additionally, it deconstructs the input into a signifier chain.
 The project uses both simple string matching and GPT-4 to provide an in-depth analysis and detailed descriptions.
+Multimodal input is also analyzed within input.pdf if provided.

 ## Sign Systems and Subcategories